 And along the same lines is this post from Rebecca Knight.
 Very inspiring!

 A writer’s life is filled with what can be construed as failures.
 Sometimes it feels like no matter what we do, nothing will ever be good enough—for our crit buddies, for an agent, for an editor, for ourselves.

-As many of you know, I’ve been seriously devoted to this writing thing for over two years.
+As many of you know, I’ve been seriously devoted to this writing thing for the last year and a half.
 And when I started, I thought I was pretty good.
 Boy, was I delusional.
 I’m so glad I didn’t get published then.

 Sure, the seemingly instant success of authors like Stephenie Meyer is appealing, but I don’t think I would be happy if I’d gotten published that way.
 Okay, the money would’ve been nice, but it would make me insane to know my work that was out there for the whole world to see was not the best I could’ve produced.